Marine Commandos: Special Forces School

 This phase starts by moving from the school to a patrolling base in deserted land.
 It begins from the sea, where the members are isolated in the landing boat for 24 hours, followed by three hours of rowing from 3:30 AM until 6:30 AM.
 After this, the members land on the shore and move towards the patrolling base.
 Reaching the base takes around 12 to 14 hours of walking with full gear (around 25 kg).
 This walk starts at altitude zero and ends at around 1400 meters above sea level.
 In the base, the practical application of the various technical lessons, including the combat patrolling (ambushing and raiding), and surveillance patrolling takes place.
-The first three weeks of this training involve combat within enemy territory that's why it is performed at night, which forces the members to work for 20 hours per day.
+The first three weeks of this training involve combat within enemy territory that is why it is performed at night, which forces the members to work for 20 hours per day.